Cyber crimes expanding in Northwest Arkansas

 FAYETTEVILLE, Ark.
-(KFTA) — January is Human Trafficking Awareness Month and a deputy prosecuting attorney is making sure parents are protecting their children from exploitation.
+(KNWA) — January is Human Trafficking Awareness Month and a deputy prosecuting attorney is making sure parents are protecting their children from exploitation.

 Kevin Metcalf from the 4th Judicial District of Arkansas is the founder of the National Child Protection task force.